ayinfly/cse151milestone2/README.md

 *[Link](https://drive.google.com/file/d/1fSYLGAT1rz91a4LCf_CJ20AT7SilrLFe/view?usp=sharing) to Jupyter Notebook containing all the code and explanations (you must be logged into your UCSD account)*

+*Note: Embedded in each header of the writeup is a direct link to the corresponding header in the Jupyter Notebook*

 # **Introduction**

 Our project leverages the power of deep neural networks to investigate the relationship between various classroom metrics and their effects on college student success.
 Specifically, our project seeks to define a generalized model to predict how well students may perform in a college level course (as measured GPA) when provided data about the course and its professor.